How to account for VAT on services when a vehicle, ship or aircraft is provided, together with a driver or crew for the transport of goods.

 - survey of cargo (including damaged cargo)

-The handling and storage of ship and aircraft cargo may be zero-rated, provided the service is physically performed in the UK.
+The handling and storage of goods carried on a ship, train or aircraft may be zero-rated, provided the service is physically performed in the UK.
+Certain restrictions apply to the extent of the zero-rating which is covered in the linked paragraphs.

-For ship cargo, the service must be performed:
+For handling of ship, railway train or aircraft cargo, the service must be performed:

-- on land adjacent to a port (see paragraph 8.3)
+- in a port or on land adjacent to a port (see paragraph 7.3)

 - the grant of a licence to occupy land to store goods in a specific area, as distinct from the service of storing them, may be exempt from VAT (see VAT Notice 742: land and property)